 - Mexico Open Data was confirmed by authorities to be used in OpenStreetMap.

->

-> All these was possible thanks to the great work HOT members, companies supporting OSM project and the local community in Mexico and the World
+All these were possible thanks to the great work of HOT members, companies supporting the OSM project, and the local community in Mexico and the World

->

-> The event took place in Los Pinos (The equivalence of the U.S. White House) at the moment the Open Data topic was mentioned, Peña Nieto said he knew someone who had supported the alert for Hurricane Patricia was among the guests so I raised my hand to start the dialogue, the President mentioned “… I just want to thank because it’s an example that illustrates very well what we can achieve and I think that you also use open information.”
-In my participation I could give my point of view on the need for Mexico not only upload open data to be the first in quantity of released Open Data but emphasize the need of quality Open Data in order to take better decisions based on them.
-Also I could mention the importance of Open Mapping and collaboration between Governments and Civil Society so more Mexicans are less harmed by disasters (find the video here).
+The event took place in Los Pinos (The equivalence of the U.S. White House) at the moment the Open Data topic was mentioned, Peña Nieto said he knew someone who had supported the alert for Hurricane Patricia was among the guests so I raised my hand to start the dialogue, the President mentioned: “… I just want to thank because it’s an example that illustrates very well what we can achieve and I think that you also use open information.”
+In my participation, I could give my point of view on the need for Mexico not only to upload open data to be the first in the quantity of released Open Data but emphasize the need for quality Open Data in order to make better decisions based on them.
+Also, I could mention the importance of Open Mapping and collaboration between Governments and Civil Society so more Mexicans are less harmed by disasters (find the video here).

 In Mexico, the OpenStreetMap community is not as numerous as in other countries but in the last two years a group of collaborators we have joined together to promote the project and increase the local community through massive workshops in Universities and courses for Government Authorities and Civil Society.
 Much remains to be mapped but I believe we are on the right track.